CameronRKing/rollup-plugin-svelte-component-ioc/README.md

 Svelte websites become editable by end-users by replacing component definitions at runtime.

+Why?
+Because I believe users should have full control over their digital experience.

+Watch a demo video at https://www.youtube.com/watch?v=ZDhJLdhSvGs

 Also see:
 + https://github.com/CameronRKing/rollup-plugin-layout-intercept
     + wraps the root component in a Lumino widget for better runtime layout manipulation